Cradle Mountain from Dove Lake

 I wouldn\'t dream of trying to steal your food.
 Blandfordia Hut, Cradle Mountain National Park.

-coast.
-As we sat an munched our lunch we were joined by a sizeable wedge-tailed eagle cruising around on the updrafts, curious to see who had joined him on this remote peak in these wintery conditions - after Cradle Mountain we saw no other humans, despite large sections of the walk being part of the famous Overland Track.
+we sat an munched our lunch we were joined by a sizeable wedge-tailed eagle cruising around on the updrafts, curious to see who had joined him on this remote peak in these wintery conditions - after Cradle Mountain we saw no other humans, despite large sections of the walk being part of the famous Overland Track.

 The Overland Track, a five day bushwalk from Cradle Mountain to Lake St Clair, has grown in popularity such that most Tasmanians now eschew it.
 Annual numbers have reached ten thousand, and there is a $100 fee to complete it (you can now book online but I don’t have the reference).
 Consider that the Corsican Haute Route, only a stone’s throw from the massive population of Europe, only gets around fifteen thousand per year, and you get some understanding of just how much global appeal the Overland Track has.
-To be fair, this is well deserved, as it travels through very beautiful country, and if given the time it deserves - at least five days if not more, there is plenty of opportunity for exploration and side-trips, escaping the crowds, bagging peaks or simply just sitting and soaking up the quiet
+To be fair, this is well deserved, as it travels through very beautiful country, and if given the time it deserves - at least five days if not more, there is plenty of opportunity for exploration and side-trips, escaping the crowds, bagging peaks or simply just sitting and soaking up the quiet and peace

-and peace of this true wilderness.
+of this true wilderness.

 For the second time we abandoned our plans to walk into the Walls of Jerusalem and camp, opting for the more touristy drive down through the World Heritage Area to the sleepy west coast tourist village of Strahan, where there is nothing much to do or see unless you get yourself out on shank’s pony.
 Rather than stay in Strahan, which was clearly experiencing a slow day, we headed back through the stunningly monstrous minefields around Queenstown, worth seeing just for the straight visual impact alone, back through the Franklin and Gordon Wild Rivers Park to Lake St Clair, where we stayed the night at the pleasant but rather pricey (for backpackers) village of Derwent Bridge.
 Most of the day had been rainy and windy, and the next day dawned similarly, so we abandoned plans to take the ferry down the lake and walked up to the scenic Forbidden Lake and Little Mt Rufus instead.
-If you find yourself in similar conditions whilst at Lake St Clair I would recommend this walk highly - much of it is climbing through fairly bland looking bush but once the height has gained you enter the
+If you find yourself in similar conditions whilst at Lake St Clair I would recommend this walk highly - much of it is climbing through fairly bland looking bush but once the height has gained you enter the wild garden

 The lawyers who wrote the EU constitution cut their teeth at the Blandfordia hut.

-wild garden of the best of Tassie wilderness, where strange plants and bright colours abound.
+of the best of Tassie wilderness, where strange plants and bright colours abound.